Pickled: A Fermented Trail

 Kombucha and Kefir

 Kombucha and kefir are beverages fermented through the use of a SCOBY: Symbiotic Colony Of Bacteria and Yeast.
 Kombucha is made from a base of tea and sugar with other juices and herbs often added.
-The SCOBY eats up the sugar and ferments the sweetened tea into Kombucha.
+The SCOBY eats up the sugar and ferments the sweetened tea into kombucha.
 It is a drink prized by many cultures for its health-promoting qualities.
 In fact, kombucha first appeared in Northeast China around 220 BC where it was lauded for its healing properties.
 The drink is actually named after Dr. Kombu, a Korean physician who was trying to use the beverage to cure a Japanese emperor at the time.
 Today, kombucha is the fastest growing product in the Functional Beverage Category.
 The scientific evidence about kombucha's life-enhancing properties is spotty, but many swear by it.
 Regardless, it is a tasty treat.

 Kefir originated in the Caucasus Mountains region of Russia and is one of the oldest though less commonly known cultured products.
-There is a history of longevity in the region that many attributes to the popularity of kefir beverages.
+There is a history of longevity in the region that many attribute to the popularity of kefir beverages.
 Sweet and sour in taste, kefir is fermented by kefir grains, tiny pebble-like SCOBY.
 These grains were historically guarded by their owners and passed from one generation to the next.
 The small grains are added to milk or sometimes juice (to make water kefir) and left to sit overnight.
 The result is a tasty drink, not as robust as kombucha, but refreshing and delicious.

 Vinegar is a pungent, sour, and acidic solution of fermented wine, apple cider, or other substance and is the result of the bacterial conversion of an alcoholic solution into acetic acid.